polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/adding-a-module-to-your-runtime.md

 ## Genesis Configuration

-The last thing we need to do in order to get your node up and running is to establish a genesis configuration for the Contracts pallet.
 Not all pallets will have a genesis configuration, but if they do, you can use its documentation to learn about it.
 For example, [`pallet_contracts::GenesisConfig` documentation](https://substrate.dev/rustdocs/master/pallet_contracts/struct.GenesisConfig.html) describes all the fields you need to define for the Contracts pallet.
 This definition is controlled in `substrate-node-template/src/chain_spec.rs`.
 We need to modify this file to include the `ContractsConfig` type and add the contract price units at the top:

 **`src/chain_spec.rs`**